biblos/GetData_CourseProject/CodeBook.md

 	fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 	mean(): Mean value
 	std(): Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 	gravityMean
 	tBodyAccMean
 	tBodyAccJerkMean
 	tBodyGyroMean
 	tBodyGyroJerkMean

+All features are normalized and bounded within [-1,1].